cmgomes5/capstone_proj/README.md

 If you want to avoid installing Docker and Task you can use `npm run dev` or `npm build && npm run start`

+## Testing

+Tests can be run with `task test`.

+Testing uses Playwright.